JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 17. Research Acknowledgments

 ## Schedule
 The tutorials will all follow the same overall workflow, which will naturally lead to a lot of repetition.

 1st Day: What are tree and how to get them, what is Bayesian Phylogenetics and how to run a Bayesian Phylogenetics analysis
 - Morning: Introduction to Phylogenetics, including how to get from viruses to sequences to trees
     * Running a basic BEAST analysis.

-- Afternoon 1: Tree Priors (Coalescent + birth death models):
+- Afternoon 1: Tree Priors/Population models (Coalescent + birth death models), skyline dynamics *JULIA*:
     * Running a skyline analysis

 - Afternoon 2: Typical issues with beast runs and how to fix them + What are priors